Category

 • Workforce: Does your company have high turnover and thus a repeated influx of new people in positions of responsibility?

-• Visitors or customers: Are you in an industry that has a constant stream of unknown entities at your facility?
+• Visitors or customers: Are you in an industry with a constant stream of unknown entities at your facility?

 • Inventory and assets: Do you store or possess high-value items at your facility, and how portable are they?
-Securing small but valuable items like gold coins is very different from large objects like expensive printing presses or machinery.
+Securing small but valuable items like gold coins differs greatly from large objects like expensive printing presses or machinery.

 • Supply chain: Are there vulnerabilities in your physical security that may create supply chain risks and interrupt business operations?